browserengineering/book/book/scheduling.md

 When the time comes to run a task, our task runner can just remove the first task from the queue and run it:[^fifo]

-[^fifo]: First-in-first-out is a simplistic way to choose which task to run next, and real browsers have sophisticated *schedulers* which consider [many different factors][chrome-scheduling].
+[^fifo]: First-in, first-out is a simplistic way to choose which task to run next, and real browsers have sophisticated *schedulers* which consider [many different factors][chrome-scheduling].